SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/look-at-recipient-list.md

  ***Sent**: Activate this filter to show all recipients the mailing was sent to.

-* **Bounced**: Activate this filter to show all recipients for whom the [mailing has been returned undelivered][3].
+* **Bounced**: Activate this filter to show all recipients for whom the [mailing was returned undelivered][3].
 This may be due to email address errors, spam filters, Internet problems or inboxes being full.

   * Temporary problems: delivery delays, email server temporarily unavailable
   * Permanent problems: wrong address, unknown domain.
 Add the recipients to a new selection and try to find the cause of the problem.